 La Nuit: A Work by Simon Buret for Rinck

-As part of its Opus Memoria collection, Rinck unveils a new collaboration with artist Simon Buret: La Nuit, a monumental, sculptural, poetic bronze statue.
+As part of its Opus Memoria collection, Rinck unveils a collaboration with artist Simon Buret: La Nuit, a monumental bronze sculpture on view beneath the iconic glass roof of the Grand Palais during Art Paris.

 © Florian Touzet